scottlamb/moonfire-nvr/guide/schema.md

 The general upgrade procedure applies to this upgrade.

-### Version 1 to version 2
+### Version 1 to version 2 to version 3

-Version 2 adds:
+This upgrade affects the sample file directory as well as the database.
+Thus, the restore procedure written above of simply copying back the databae is insufficient.
+To do a full restore, you would need to back up and restore the sample file directory as well.
+This directory is considerably larger, so consider an alternate procedure of crossing your fingers, and being prepared to start over from scratch if there's a problem.

+Version 2 represents a half-finished upgrade from version 1 to version 3; it is never used.

+Version 3 adds over version 1:

 *   recording of sub streams (splits a new `stream` table out of `camera`)
 *   support for multiple sample file directories, to take advantage of multiple hard drives (or multiple RAID volumes).
-*   interlock between database and sample file directories to avoid various mixups that could cause data integrity problems.
+*   an interlock between database and sample file directories to avoid various mixups that could cause data integrity problems.
-*   records the RFC-6381 codec associated with a video sample entry, so that logic for determining this is no longer needed as part of the database layer.
+*   recording the RFC-6381 codec associated with a video sample entry, so that logic for determining this is no longer needed as part of the database layer.

-The general upgrade procedure applies to this upgrade.
+*   a simpler sample file directory layout in which files are represented by the same sequentially increasing id as in the database, rather than a separate uuid which has to be reserved in advance.